TeoNikolov/wasp-ss-assignment/docs/tutorial.md

 ## Speech Generation

-Generate `.wav` audio files using the model you trained during the summer school pre-assignment.
-Your team should have multiple such models which you can use to synthesize different voices.
+Generate `.wav` audio files using the fine-tuned model you trained as part of the summer school pre-assignment.
+Each person on your team should have one such model.
+You can use these to synthesize speech in different voices, loading one voice at a time into the synthesis notebook on *Canvas* and then synthesizing the speech you need from it.
+The notebook contains all necessary instructions.

-The instructions to generate audio are in your Python notebooks on *Canvas*.

 !!! success "Deliverable"